yordanoswuletaw/amharic-ngram-autocomplete/README.md

 ├── .gitignore                   # Ignored files and folders ├── requirements.txt             # Dependencies for the project
 ├── README.md                    # Documentation of the repository
-├── src/                         # Source code for analysis and processing ├── notebooks/
+├── data/                        # Dataset for training, dev and testing ├── src/                         # Source code for analysis and processing ├── notebooks/
 │   ├── __init__.py              # Package initialization